 Papua New Guinea may impose additional restrictions due to COVID-19, including lockdowns, at short notice.
-A curfew is in place between midnight and 5am in the National Capital District.
 Masks or face coverings are mandatory in enclosed public places, including on aircraft and public transport.
 There is a maximum limit of 50 people gathering in public spaces.
 Follow the advice of local authorities.

 Individual provinces may impose additional restrictions, including lockdowns.
 Follow the advice of local authorities.

 We continue to urge Australians in Port Moresby who wish to return to Australia do so by commercial means while flights on Air Niugini are operating.

-You need an exemption to enter PNG and a negative Real Time Reverse Transcription Polymerase Chain Reaction (PCR) test result for COVID-19.
+You need an exemption to enter PNG and a negative PCR test result for COVID-19.
 You need to undertake this test within a seven-day period prior to your flight – see the PNG Government’s COVID-19 website for more information.
 Travellers arriving in PNG must quarantine for up to 14 days at a designated hotel, at the individual’s expense.
-Travellers arriving in PNG who have spent the seven days prior to their arrival in Australia (with the exception of Victoria) may be eligible to complete seven days of mandatory quarantine upon arrival in PNG – see the PNG Government’s COVID-19 website for more information.
+Travellers arriving in PNG who have spent the seven days prior to their arrival in Australia (with the exception of Victoria) may be eligible toquarantine (including at home) for seven days, subject to written approval by PNG authorities – see the PNG Government’s COVID-19 website for more information.
 Travellers arriving in Australia will be required to undertake a mandatory 14-day quarantine at designated facilities (for example, a hotel) in their port of arrival.